 Essential oils vary in prices that are determined by the amount of plant material required to produce the oil, and by the distance that the commodity travels to get to your country.
 An essential oil company that charges a similar price for all their oils is either buying inferior oils or diluting those oils with a carrier oil before packaging.
 A wholesale essential oil company may carry 9 different formulas or plant foundations of one essential oil, like lavender oil, each with its own best application, whereas a middle man might carry only one or two.

 The availability of essential oils varies according to the political climate of the country of origin and the political climate of the distribution channels.
-War, natural disaster, and politics can disrupt the supply of essential oils, raising prices.
+War, natural disasters, and politics can disrupt the supply of essential oils, raising prices.
 The situation can change monthly.
-With the crisis in the Middle East since the Arab Spring began, many of our essential oils are facing these kinds of distribution problems, and that affects the price and availability of essential oils that originate in the Middle East.
-European essential oil distillers are closer to the source and are able to import plant materials.
+With the crisis in the Middle East since 2012, many of our essential oils are facing these kinds of distribution problems, and that affects the price and availability of essential oils that originate in the Middle East.
+European essential oil distillers are closer to the source and can import plant materials.

 Ensuring quality in essential oils

-Second, know that the essential oil companies that sell those little 5ml and 10 ml bottles of essential oils buy their essential oils from the same wholesale distributors and so you know that the quality of the essential oils are going to be better and fresher if you order directly from the wholesaler.
-Multilevel marketing companies that specialize in essential oils are actually middle men, which buy their essential oils from a wholesaler who imports from the country of origin.
+Second, know that the essential oil companies that sell that little 5 ml and 10 ml bottles buy their essential oils from the same wholesale distributors and so you know that the quality of the essential oils is going to be better and fresher if you order directly from the wholesaler.
+Multilevel marketing companies that specialize in essential oils are actually middlemen, which buy their essential oils from a wholesaler who imports from the country of origin.
 The marketing company repackages them in smaller bottles to sell to you.

 Buying essential oils for home use

-Third, if you need to buy in smaller bottles, or you are only using essential oils in your home, plan to buy a 6 month to one year supply at a time, if there is a price differential.
+Third, if you need to buy in smaller bottles, or you are only using essential oils in your home, plan to buy a 6 month to one-year supply at a time, if there is a price differential.
 Essential oils are annual crops, which are harvested and produced according to the agricultural harvest season, in the country of origin.
 You can bet that the essential oil you buy in November is from the same vat as the essential oil that you buy from the same company in February.
 Essential oils kept in coloured glass bottles, in a cool, dry place, will retain their effectiveness for at least a year.
 You can save money and packaging by buying in larger amounts.
-Repackage them yourself into 50 ml bottles and use them with a dropper, roll on, or sprayer to avoid waste.
-For home use the essential oils that you buy from a reputable organic retailer like, Mountain Rose, or Tropical Traditions, are just as effective as the oil that you buy from a multilevel marketing company.
-They are more economical because you’ve cut out the middle man.
+Repackage them yourself into 10 ml bottles and use them with a dropper, roll on, or sprayer to avoid waste.
+For home use, the essential oils that you buy from a reputable organic retailer like, Plant Therapy, or Rocky Mountain Oils, are just as effective as the oil that you buy from a multilevel marketing company.
+They are more economical because you’ve cut out the upline tiers.

-On the other hand, certified organic, is measured by an outside agency that grants organic status based on certain factors like lack of pesticide, herbicide, and chemical fertilizer use.
+On the other hand, certified organic is measured by an outside agency that grants organic status based on certain factors like lack of pesticide, herbicide, and chemical fertilizer use.
 Even these organic standards vary depending on the certification agency.
 Plants store chemicals in their lipid cells, however.
-Since essential oils draw from the lipid cells of plant material and concentrate these lipids, there is potential of concentrations of chemicals in nonorganic essential oils.
-It would seem prudent, in order to limit your exposure to potentially toxic chemicals, to choose certified organic essential oils for some applications.
+Since essential oils draw from the lipid cells of plant material and concentrate these lipids, there is a potential for concentrations of chemicals in non-organic essential oils.
+It would seem prudent, to limit your exposure to potentially toxic chemicals, to choose certified organic essential oils for some applications.